kitchWWW/voices/README.md

 All performers stand on stage with headphones and listen to their own sets of instructions. (`out/<timestamp>/part_no_#.wav`) The majority of the compute time comes from using the utility `lame` to convert the `.wav` files to `.mp3`.

 A sample score, short score, and parts are available in `sampleOut`.

+Practice files, including a practice audio file, can be found in the practice folder.
+This contains instructions as well as a reduced sample that contains every element found in the piece.